Smith v HM Coroner for Cornwall [2015] EWHC 3475 (Admin)

 The application, which was unopposed, was granted by the Divisional Court (Ouseley J & the Chief Coroner).
 The court noted that the coroner’s approach to the initial inquests had not been criticized.
 She had not excluded evidence which should have been considered, or included evidence which should have been excluded nor had her inquiry been insufficient.
 However fresh evidence had emerged since the original inquests which meant that it was desirable and necessary in the interests of justice to quash the verdict and order new inquests.

 The interests of justice being the touchstone of any s.13 decision[1] it mattered not whether a different conclusion from ‘accident’ might be returned.
-There was new evidence and justice required that the full extent of it should be publically revealed.
+There was new evidence and justice required that the full extent of it should be publicly revealed.

 The court also approved of the fresh inquests being linked to the forthcoming inquests into the 2013 fatality, as there was a significant degree of overlap.